 Cyber and Digital risks are on the rise Some of the most critical threats to organisations relate to technology and digitalisation, and these risks are increasing.
 Given these challenges, how critical is the CIO role?
 Find out in our latest whitepaper.DOWNLOAD NOW

 What is the talent pipeline of the CIO function?

-Despite how critical the CIO role has become, organisational succession processes have not evolved quickly enough to respond to this new set of demands and expectations.
-With a talent pool comprised of technical experts and organisational development processes that usually reinforce the deepening of technical expertise over providing broader exposure and leadership development, it is not uncommon for organisations to lack appropriate internal successors who are ready to step up to the requirements of a group CIO role.
+Despite how critical the CIO role has become, organizational succession processes have not evolved quickly enough to respond to this new set of demands and expectations.
+With a talent pool comprised of technical experts and organizational development processes that usually reinforce the deepening of technical expertise over providing broader exposure and leadership development, it is not uncommon for organizations to lack appropriate internal successors who are ready to step up to the requirements of a group CIO role.

-More frequently, we are seeing organisations having to look externally, even forced to hire interim CIO’s while they look for a more permanent replacement.
+More frequently, we are seeing organizations having to look externally, even forced to hire interim CIO’s while they look for a more permanent replacement.